Non-Parametric Structural Priors for Geometry Theorem Prediction

 \section{Impact Statement}

 This work studies education-oriented formal geometry solving by combining LLM-based planning with symbolic verification and explicit structural priors in a training-free framework.
-Its potential benefit is to support tutoring and feedback systems that provide more reliable, checkable solution traces and reduce the cost of maintaining solvers as theorem libraries evolve. \ifnum\blindreview=1 We will release the code and additional resources after the review process to facilitate reproducibility. \else We will open-source the code to facilitate reproducibility and follow-up research. \fi
+Its potential benefit is to support tutoring and feedback systems that provide more reliable, checkable solution traces and reduce the cost of maintaining solvers as theorem libraries evolve.
+We will open-source the code to facilitate reproducibility and follow-up research.

 Potential negative impacts include academic misconduct and over-reliance on automated reasoning, which may reduce genuine practice and learning.
 Since the system cannot guarantee solving every problem, its outputs should not be treated as authoritative.
 We recommend restricting full-solution outputs in assessment settings and emphasizing step-level guidance over answer delivery in educational use.